-There are times when, despite proper pill use, a period may be skipped or missed.
-Several factors can influence this, such as stress, illness, travel, and hormonal or thyroid abnormalities.
+Even with proper pill use, a period may sometimes be missed.
+Factors that can influence this include stress, illness, travel, and hormonal or thyroid abnormalities.

-If a period is missed or is very light while on the pill, a pregnancy test is recommended prior to taking the next pack of pills; if further periods are missed or are very light, seek medical advice.4
+If a period is missed or is very light while using the pill, a pregnancy test is recommended before starting the next pack.
+It is not unusual for a flow to be very light or missed altogether on occasion.
+If concerned, seek medical advice.

 8. Decreased libido

-In some instances, however, the birth control pill can increase libido.
-Such an increase may be due to the relief of painful symptoms such as menstrual cramping, premenstrual syndrome, endometriosis and uterine fibroids.9
+In some cases, the birth control pill can increase libido, for example, by removing concerns about pregnancy and reducing the painful symptoms of menstrual cramping, premenstrual syndrome, endometriosis, and uterine fibroids.

 9. Vaginal discharge

 Changes in vaginal discharge may occur when taking the pill.
 This may be an increase or a decrease in vaginal lubrication or a change in the nature of the discharge.
 If vaginal dryness results, added lubrication can help make sex more comfortable.

 These changes are not usually harmful, but alternations in color or odor could indicate an infection.
 Anyone who is concerned about such changes should speak with their medical provider.

 Hormonal changes caused by the birth control pill have been linked to a thickening of the cornea in the eyes.
 Oral contraceptive use has not been associated with a higher risk of eye disease, but it may mean that contact lenses no longer fit comfortably.

 Contact lens wearers should consult their ophthalmologist if they experience any changes in vision or lens tolerance during pill use.